-Table 5: Accuracy, recall and precision of all learning methods for scenario B compared for the data management approaches No Memory versus Full Memory and Adaptive Size versus No Memory and Fixed Size.
+Table 5 Accuracy, recall and precision of all learning methods for scenario B compared for the data management approaches Full Memory (1), No Memory (2), Fixed (3) and Adaptive Size (3).

-As figure 7 shows for the example CN2, the three indicators work reliably in scenario B as well.
-Recall and precision again indicate the concept change much better than accuracy.
-The window size of the Adaptive Size approach with CN2 over time (figure 8) shows, that the window adjustment works in this scenario as well.
+is obviously smaller than in scenario A. While three methods show no significant positive or even a negative effect through the adjustments, namely PrTFIDF, k-NN, Bayes, most of the methods, i. e.
+CN2, C4.5, Rocchio, Winnow, and the SVM, profit by the window adjustments.
+As figure 7 shows for the example CN2, the three indicators work reliably in scenario B. Recall and precision again indicate the concept change much better than accuracy.
+The window size of Adaptive Size with CN2 (figure 8) shows, that the window adjustment works in this scenario as well.
 The concept drift is already detected in batch 9 and the window size is reduced accordingly.
 The reduction of the window size continues until the end of the concept drift in batch 12.
 The fact, that the window was not radically set to its minimal size of one batch, shows, that the concept drift was not mistakenly suspected to be a concept shift.
-Although PrTFIDF does not profit by the window adjustments as CN2 does, its window adjustment works almost as well as for CN2 (figure 8).
+Although PrTFIDF does not profit by the window adjustments as CN2, its window adjustment works almost as well as for CN2 (figure 8).

-Setting the Parameters of the Window Adjustment Heuristic

-The parameters α , β , and γ of the window adjustment heuristic were more or less arbitrarily set to 5.0, 0.5, and 0.5, respectively in the experiments for the scenarios A and B described in the two previous sections.
-In order to evaluate how much the performance of the classifiers depends on the choice of the values for these parameters, an additional experiment is performed on scenario B, whose concept drift is a little bit more difficult to recognize than the concept shift of scenario A. Table 6 shows the results of applying the learning methods PrTFIDF and C4.5 with all combinations of $\alpha \in \{2.5, 5.0, 7.5\}, \beta \in \{0.25, 0.50, 0.75\},$ and $\gamma \in \{0.25, 0.50, 0.75\}$.
-For both, PrTFIDF and C4.5, the choice of a good value for α seems to be more crucial than the choices of β and γ .
+4.4 Setting the Parameters of the Window Adjustment Heuristic the two previous sections.
+In order to evaluate how much the performance of the classifiers depends on the choice of the values for these parameters, an additional experiment is performed on scenario B, whose concept drift is a little bit more difficult to recognize than the concept shift of scenario A. Table 6 shows the results of applying the learning methods PrTFIDF and C4.5 with all combinations of $\alpha \in \{2.5, 5.0, 7.5\},\$ $\beta \in \{0.25, 0.50, 0.75\}, \text{ and } \gamma \in \{0.25, 0.50, 0.75\}.$ For both, PrTFIDF and C4.5, the choice of a good value for α seems to be more crucial than the choices of β and γ .
 If α , which describes the width of the confidence interval for admissible drops in performance, is too large, the concept drift of scenario B is no longer properly recognized and the performance of the classifiers drops significantly.
 Otherwise the window adjustment heuristic seems to be fairly robust to the choice of the parameters α , β , and γ .